Linuxfabrik/monitoring-plugins/CONTRIBUTING.md

 'Can be specified multiple times. '
 'Example: `(?i)linuxfabrik`',

-# insecure
+# insecure (switch, no default needed)
-help='This option explicitly allows insecure SSL connections. ' 'Default: %(default)s',
+help='This option explicitly allows insecure SSL connections.',

-# lengthy
+# lengthy (switch, no default needed)
-help='Extended reporting. '
+help='Extended reporting.',
-'Default: %(default)s',

-# no-proxy
+# no-proxy (switch, no default needed)
-help='Do not use a proxy. '
+help='Do not use a proxy.',
-'Default: %(default)s',

 # test
 help='For unit tests. '